SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 Ensuring data consistency in the face of concurrent transactions is a critical challenge in database management.
 Traditional serializable isolation, while guaranteeing data integrity, often suffers from performance bottlenecks due to extensive locking.
-This article explores Serializable Snapshot Isolation (SSI), a rising star in the field that promises the best of both worlds: strong data consistency without sacrificing performance.
+This article explores Serializable Snapshot Isolation (SSI) that promises the best of both worlds: strong data consistency without sacrificing performance.
 The article delves into the inner workings of SSI and explore its implementation for a Key/Value storage engine.
-We will refer to the research paper titled [A critique of snapshot isolation](https://dl.acm.org/doi/10.1145/2168836.2168853).
+I will refer to the research paper titled [A critique of snapshot isolation](https://dl.acm.org/doi/10.1145/2168836.2168853).

 ### Introduction